lanl-aea/waves/docs/tutorial_00_scons.rst

 supported with build wrappers.
 Prior to a `WAVES`_ builder, modsim developers can create their own `SCons custom builders`_.

-11. Create a placeholder call to the hierarchical simulation configuration files from the code-snippet below.
+11. Add the content below to the ``SConstruct`` file to create a placeholder call to the hierarchical simulation configuration files.

 .. admonition:: waves-eabm-tutorial/SConstruct